Skip to main content

 WantedBy=multi-user.target

-- Create a new file for workers at /etc/systemd/system/laravel-worker.service.
+1. Create a new file for queue workers and call it "queue-worker.service".
 Insert this content:

 [Unit]